 The Discover Qatar Tours desk is located across the teddy bear, just before the food court.
 You can also book a tour online.

 Important – you need to have 8 hours or more of transfer time to book the tour.

 The tour starting times are:

-That’s all from me, I hope you enjoy your Doha city tour!
+That’s all from me, I hope your long Doha layover will be as fun as mine and you’ll enjoy the Doha city tour.

 If you haven’t planned your trip there yet, find out how I plan my trips!

 I have 5 bucket list ideas for Qatar.
 See my impossible bucket list of 1700+ adventures!